How Gender Inequality Affects Women’s Mental Health

 - Overlooking human emotions and feelings or dividing them into feminine and masculine

 - Exposure to harmful messages, hostile remarks, or insults in the media and real life

 - Sexist jokes and assumptions of intellectual and physical inferiority of women

 - A sexualized depiction of women and objectification (when a person is treated as an object with an external value, regardless of their personality and abilities)

 - Intentionally referring a person to a gender they don’t identify with or deadnaming

 This ultimately affects people’s body image, self-esteem, and self-worth.
 And this doesn’t allow them to reflect their real power, personality, potential, and diversity.

 Women tend to blame themselves for the discrimination and problems they experience.
 Self-blame opens doors to toxic (internalized) shame, guilt, and self-disgust.
 It can make you feel “small,” worthless, and hopeless.

 One of the reasons for this is the lack of awareness that:

 - Any discrimination isn’t okay

-- It’s a matter of a larger problem in society rather than an isolated incident because of you.
+- It’s a matter of a larger societal problem rather than an isolated incident because of you.
 In other words, unfortunately, it happens everywhere, and you’re not to blame.
 It takes a lot of courage and strength to overpower the focus on self-blame, heal, and start seeing mistreatment a bit wider.